aitorvs/fingerlock/README.md

 The *dialog* extension module provides an out-of-the-box-ready material design dialog implementation that follows the design rules for fingerprint authentication and handles the core library module for you.
+The dialog extension **automatically falls back to password authentication** when the device does not support fingerprint authentication.

 ```java
 public class MainActivity extends AppCompatActivity implements FingerprintDialog.Callback {